-HARRISBURG, Ill. – Kera Wise picked through the fragments of her aunt and uncle's tornado-ruined home with a determined hustle under clear skies that weather forecasters warned could again turn dark and dangerous.
+HARRISBURG, Ill.-- Kera Wise picked through the fragments of her aunt and uncle's tornado-ruined home with a determined hustle under clear skies that weather forecasters warned soon might again turn dark and dangerous.

 Wise figured she had little time to waste Thursday as she stuffed photo albums and what few other items she could retrieve into plastic sacks, hell-bent on rounding up her aunt's prized trove of Elvis paraphernalia and Beanie Babies.
 With daylight about to fade roughly the same time she would be forced out by a curfew in southern Illinois' storm-savaged Harrisburg, she knew another dose of nasty weather could ruin whatever she couldn't salvage immediately.